weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 On each host you will need to:

   1. launch the Weave router with `--init-peer-count 3`
-  3. launch proxy with a copy of TLS flags from Docker daemon
+  3. launch proxy, and if asked, provide a copy of TLS flags from Docker daemon
   4. Connect the host to `weave-1`

 To start weave on `weave-1` run: